telekom-mms/falcon-eye-monitoring/Readme.md

 ### Tests

-There are playwright tests provided to ensure all containers are working properly and metrics, logs and traces are collected.
+There are playwright tests provided to ensure all containers are working properly and metrics, logs and traces are collected and presented in Grafana's dashboards.

 #### Start